- What is the purpose of a Local Plan?

 1. What is the purpose of a Local Plan?

 The Local Plan is a critical document in shaping the future of the borough.
-In its final form, the Local Plan will determine where new development should go and where should be protected.
+When finalised the Local Plan will determine where new development should go and what areas should be protected.
 This includes sites for new homes including affordable accommodation, supporting businesses, creating jobs, securing much needed infrastructure improvements, environmental protection and leisure development.

-There is far more to the Local Plan than allocating sites for development; it covers a range of matters that will benefit current and future residents of the borough, such as protecting public open spaces and retail areas, increasing biodiversity and increasing the standard of homes and commercial buildings being delivered.
+There is far more to the Local Plan than allocating sites for development; it covers a range of matters such as protecting public open spaces and retail areas, increasing biodiversity and increasing the standard of homes and commercial buildings being delivered.

-All local planning authorities have to produce a Local Plan which sets out planning policies to help achieve this.
+All local planning authorities have to produce a Local Plan which sets out planning policies to help achieve a development strategy for the future.
 Following adoption, the Local Plan will be used to decide planning applications that come forward in the borough.

 2. Why is Epsom & Ewell Borough Council (EEBC) producing a new Local Plan?